Our room with a view in Montmartre

 All staff from the front desk to housekeeping were all very friendly, polite and spoke English which made interaction easy and comfortable.
 We exchanged a few messages with Marie during our stay.
 The first morning after we awoke she messaged that she hoped we had a good nights’ sleep and wish us a good day, even gave us a weather update.
 We found these private messages on Facebook a lovely touch and made us feel very welcome.
 We also enjoyed the tour of the hotel that Marie took us on, explaining all the hotel features.

 The hotel truly reflects the Mercure slogan, In Harmony with People and Places.
 I think with the location, the can can dancer hanging in the lobby, the Mistinguett room along and the red colour throughout the hotel, that it could just easy be named Mercure Montmartre Moulin Rouge rather than Sacre Coeur.
+More info here if you are looking for a guide to the best arrondissements in Paris.

 As I mentioned earlier we came to Paris the weekend after the terrorist attacks that occurred and never for a moment did we want to cancel.
 We are glad to say we felt very safe walking around the area, even at night and ventured beyond the tourist areas to find some real Parisian life.
-Combined with the welcome we received, we truly felt our expectations had been met and were happy to back in one of our very favourite cities.
+Combined with the welcome we received, we truly felt our expectations had been met and were happy to be back in one of our very favourite cities.
 Already we miss the hospitality and can’t wait to return again.

 Now your turn, tell us has this post inspired you for your next holiday?
 Have you had a hotel that has upgraded you for the duration of your stay?